-This honey varietal derived primarily from poison-oak (Toxicodendron diversilobum) and dewberry nectar was harvested in early June at our Cardwell Hill apiary near Philomath, OR.
+This honey varietal derived primarily from poison-oak (Toxicodendron diversilobum) nectar was harvested in early June at our Cardwell Hill apiary near Philomath, OR.
 This honey has a mellow, earthy, butterscotch flavor.
 It includes small amounts of poison-oak pollen.
 It is available in 8-ounce (BPA-free) plastic squeeze bottles.
 The harvest date, apiary location, and primary nectar source(s) are written on the label.

 We have two apiaries in the Cardwell Hill area, but this honey comes from our old home property.
 Henry keeps his queen mother breeder colonies just up the hill from the house, so they’re easily accessible.
 He uses larvae from these hives to graft new queens every week throughout the spring and summer.